-- An effective IACUC protects both the individual investigator and the institution, while inspiring confidence in the general public that animal research is being performed in an ethical manner. - Research utilizing animals is a privilege, not a right. - A single incident of serious noncompliance with animal welfare regulation or guidelines can jeopardize the entire institution's privilege of conducting animal research.
+- An effective IACUC protects both the individual investigator and the institution, while inspiring confidence in the general public that animal research is being performed in an ethical manner. - Research utilizing animals is a privilege, not a right.

 Basic laws and guidelines that govern animal research in the United States